Speaker Johnson Renews House Select Committee on the CCP

 0:00

-“Through his principled service in Congress, John has earned the respect of our House colleagues on both sides of the aisle, and we are pleased to announce that the committee will continue under his leadership during the critical 119th Congress,” he said.
+“Through his principled service in Congress, John has earned the respect of our House colleagues on both sides of the aisle, and we are pleased to announce that the committee will continue under his leadership during the critical 119th Congress,” Johnson said.

-Moolenaar took over as the committee’s chairman in April 2024 when former chairman Rep. Mike Gallagher (R-Wis.) left Congress.
+Moolenaar took over as the committee’s chairman in April 2024, when former Chairman Rep. Mike Gallagher (R-Wis.) left Congress.

 Members of the committee have introduced a host of China-related bills, including those aimed at screening Chinese investments, stopping Chinese companies from accessing U.S. tax benefits, incentivizing the divestiture of certain securities with China links, supporting Taiwan’s international space, sanctioning TikTok, reducing China’s dominance of critical mineral supplies, and pressuring the CCP over the use of forced labor in China’s Xinjiang region.